top of page

 Purpose: Financial commitment

-7. Customer inspection sign-offs
+7. Customer inspection sign offs

 Purpose: Milestone confirmation

-8. Document folder
+8. Document folder or digital record

 Purpose: Central record repository